 - Master of Jurisprudence (MJ) programs offer non-attorney professionals distinction and knowledge of legal issues in their field of expertise.

 The tabs below will provide you assistance in preparing your application.

 For more information on the graduate application process, please contact the Office of Graduate Admission

 & International Education Services at firstname.lastname@example.org or 866.460.2022.

 After determining which enrollment option applies to you, a complete application must be submitted.

 Fall Deadline: August 1 (MJ in Real Estate - Fall Deadline: June 10)

 Completed applications must include:

-- Application Form: LLM application or MS application
+- Application Form: LLM application or MJ application

 - Transcripts and Letters of Recommendation